NickVanGerwen/Plant-Project/README.md

 ## Getting Started

-This is how to get the project up and running!
+This is how to get the project set up locally!

 ### Prerequisites